There are many ways to make money outside of your regular job. One of the easiest ways is to download an app.

 FancyHands uses Google products like Gmail and Google Docs so make sure you have those on your computer and phone and feel free to download their app as well.

-There are also plenty of apps for odd jobs in your neighborhood.
+There are also plenty of apps for odd jobs in your local area or neighborhood.
 If you’re willing to run errands or do handiwork, these apps will help connect you with paying customers in your area.

 You can often set your own prices and availability to earn money on your own terms.
 So, let’s look at the apps to find local odd jobs in your area or neighborhood!